maxx080/ubuntu-setup/README.md

 SSH:

-Max Auth tried have been set to 3
+Max Auth tried have been set to 3<br>
-Max sessions set to 4
+Max sessions set to 4<br>
-Premit root login has been disabled
+Premit root login has been disabled<br>
 Permit empty passwords has been set to No
 X11 forwarding has been switched to No
 MOTD has been turned on along with last log